AlejandroAkbal/Stoneshard-Scum-Saver-Advanced/README.md

-# Stoneshard Save Scum Advanced
+# Stoneshard Scum Saver Advanced

-A small utility to help you save in Stoneshard
+A small utility to help you scum save in Stoneshard

+Backs up your `Exit Save` to a temporary directory, so you can load it if you die

+> Stoneshard deletes your `Exit Save` when you die

 ## Setup

+### Download

 Download the files